MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 ### July 23, 2019

 Dynamics 365 Guides app version XXXX introduces integration with Dynamics 365 for Field Service.
 Field Service customers can now attach guides to Field Service tasks in Dynamics 365.
-When work orders are assigned to technicians, the technicians can launch the assigned guide in a dedicated tab in the Dynamics 365 Guides HoloLens application and do their work.
+When work orders are assigned to technicians, the technicians can launch the assigned guide in a dedicated **Field Service** tab in the Dynamics 365 Guides HoloLens application and do their work.

 Note that to use this feature, you'll need: